alexbfree/thesis/src/chapter-7.md

 Defining a New Research Agenda: Human Data Relations {#chapter-7}
 =======================================================

-<span class="editnote">update chapter, make it more differentiated from HDI, etc, setting the objectives. notes: Making clearer the relationship between HDI and HDR where you see HDI as end goal, and HDR as roadmap for getting there.
-Also stressing the novelty of HDR as being practice orientated, and appreciative of the design implications of law and also industrial context of design (your USP).
-Key is to highlight what HDR does that HDI doesn’t.
-HDR can help surface problems (as GDPR studies shows), but also needs to be able to help address these (hence need to consider design recommendations in concluding chapter, or at very least lessons from the design interventions presented in Part B).
-Another point raised was HDI did not differentiate between information and data, which you do.
-It defines a direction of travel we are aiming towards – but HDR looks at reality of situation we are in (legally/organisational practice)... nevertheless, good to engage with HDI literature since 2014 paper to see how it has developed. </span>
-<span class="editnote">research agenda not a field</span>
-<span class="editnote">remove refs to part two</span>

-<span class="editnote">collapse/remove this section 7.1 into section 3 intro</span>
-<span class="editnote">replace this with a different intro leading into the definition from last chapter</span>
-<span class="editnote">setting the scene on HDR: Now shift to operationalising HDR and the how
-detail.
-A big contribution is formulating the research agenda of HDR (human-data relations).
-How do HDR concepts of understandable, visible and usable differ from HDI tenets of legibility, negotiability and agency?
-Why do we need new research agenda of HDR, what is wrong with HDI can't be further adapted (e.g. by adding new tenets alongside agency, negotiability, legibility)?
-What does HDR do that HDI cannot? make a much more clear statement of what HDR is and how it differs/relates to HDI.</span>

 > _"What drives and drags the world are not machines, but ideas."_
 >—Victor Hugo (19th century poet)

 Foundations for Practical Exploration of Data Wants{#7.1}
 ------------------------------------------------------------

-The participatory research track of this PhD research [[3.2.2](#3.2.2)], which has been the focus of this thesis so far, sought to discover what people want from data, and from relations that involve or use their data.
+The participatory research track of this PhD research [[3.2.2](#3.2.2)], which has been the focus of the last three chapters of this thesis, sought to discover what people want from data, and from relations that involve or use their data.
 We now know, from findings common to both Case Studies, six 'wants' that people have in their relationships with data: _visible_, _understandable_ and _useable data_; _process transparency_, _individual oversight_ and _decision-making involvement_ [[Chapter 6](#chapter-6)].

 It is clear, given the complex sociotechnical and power-imbalanced reality of today's data-centric world [[2.1.2](#2.1.2); [2.3.3](#2.3.3)], that if positive change towards these wants is to be pursued, there is more to understand.
 We need to learn how people can design pragmatic, viable approaches to effect change.
 There is an opportunity to move from qualitative research into activist research and adversarial design [[3.2](#3.2); @disalvo2012].
 This has been the focus of the parallel, embedded research track of this PhD—to go beyond the RQs [[3.3.3](#3.3.3)] and explore how people's relationships with data might be changed in practice.

 The Case Studies prioritised a participatory and investigatory approach, but there is a need for specialist design innovation that cannot always arise from working with everyday users.
 The approach for this track, therefore, is more UCD than PD [[3.2.1](#3.2.1)].
-The established findings become material for myself as an activist research and adversarial designer, informing ideas for technical and societal changes that can bring about better data relations.
+The established findings become material for myself as an activist researcher and adversarial designer, informing ideas for technical and societal changes that can bring about better data relations.
 Bringing to bear my experience as a designer and software developer, I can advance the exploration of this problem space farther than a participatory researcher could.
-It has been my good fortune to have been embedded, over the duration of this PhD, in various research, design and development capacities, on four practical project, that can be seen to relate very much to the pursuit of personal empowerment and human-centric data that I and the participants have envisaged.
+It has been my good fortune to have been embedded, over the duration of this PhD, in various research, design and development capacities, on four practical projects, that can be seen to relate very much to the pursuit of personal empowerment and human-centric data that I and the participants have envisaged.

-Before explaining the different projects undertaken (which will be done in [Section IV](#section-iv), it is important to establish a more precise framing for this track of the research.
+Before explaining the different projects undertaken (which will be done in [Section IV](#section-iv)), it is important to establish a more precise framing for this track of the research.
 In short, the RQ for the practical track of the PhD can be considered as:

 > <a name="exRQ"></a>**"Having understood what relationship people want with their personal data, how might these better data relations be achieved?"**

 When looking for an existing discipline around which to frame the exploration of this question, Mortier <em>et al.</em>'s Human-Data Interaction (HDI) [@mortier2013; @mortier2014] is an obvious place to start; its principles relate closely to the wants uncovered in Chapter 6:

-- HDI's _legibility_ is very similar to the want for _understandable data_, and encompasses at least part of the want for _process transparency_.
+- HDI's _legibility_ is very similar to the want for _understandable data_, and in part highlights the want for _process transparency_.
-- HDI's _negotiability_ could be seen to imply both the want for _individual oversight_ and _decision making involvement_
+- HDI's _negotiability_ could be seen to imply both the want for _individual oversight_ and _decision making involvement_.
-- Along with that want for involvement, the want for _useable data_ could also be mapped onto HDI's concept of _agency_ (and to Gurstein's _effective access_ as well)
+- Along with that want for involvement, the want for _useable data_ could also be mapped onto HDI's concept of _agency_ (and to Gurstein's _effective access_ as well).

 While HDI is clearly a foundational school of thought that underpins this work [[2.3.2](#2.3.2)] and aligns with its findings about what people need from data, its value in finding out how we might pursue those goals is limited.
 To explain why this is the case, it is useful to consider again the perspective of information theory introduced in 2.1.1, specifically the difference between data and information.

 HDI focuses on the way people interact with data, in a very general sense.
 Mortier _et al._ defined the field of HDI without making the important distinction between data (the digital artefact stored on computer) and information (the facts or assertions available by interpreting that data, or facts about the artefact of data), and their conception of data interaction seems to encompass both.
-This was an significant oversight.
+This was a significant oversight.
 As further evidence for the importance of making that distinction, it should be noted that _Human Information Interaction (HII)_ originated in library sciences to consider how humans relate to information without regard to the technologies involved [@marchionini2008].
 Coincidentally, Jones _et al._ had around the same time called for a new sub-field of HII in an HCI context[^12], highlighting the need to focus on information interaction:

 > _"_[HCI can] _unduly focus attention on the computer when, for most people, the computer is a means to an end—the effective use of information."_—@jones2006

 [^12]: The HCI panelists involved (excepting Fidel) were seemingly unaware of the existing HII field in library sciences, as they positioned the publication as a call for a 'new field'.

 DIKW theory [[2.1.1](#2.1.1)] highlights that interpretation of data to obtain information is a discrete activity.
 This was borne out in the findings of Case Study Two, where it became clear that participants have distinct wants from data, and from information [[5.5.4.2](#5.5.4.2)].
-Access to data _and_ information is critical to both understanding and useability [[6.1.2](#6.1.2); [6.1.3](#6.1.3)].
+Access to data _and_ information is critical to both understanding and useability<sup>[11](#fn11)</sup> [[6.1.2](#6.1.2); [6.1.3](#6.1.3)].

-Drawing on DIKW theory with consideration to these findings allows the identification of three distinct artefacts people can have relations with:
+Drawing on DIKW theory with consideration to these findings allows the identification of three distinct things that people can have relations with:

   1. **data** - the stored digital artefacts held by organisations for algorithmic processing and human reference, copies of some of which can be obtained using data rights;
   2. **information about individuals** (which we will call _life information_) - facts and assertions about the individual and their life, obtained through human or algorithmic interpretation of stored data or analytical inference; and